awslabs/synchro-charts/packages/doc-site/docs/threshold.md

 This is an example of two thresholds intersecting each other with opposing comparison operator in the values below 0.
 Notice that the threshold color with greater negative value overrides the lesser negative value.

+The upper threshold's color will take effect below the lower threshold when the lower threshold no longer applies.
 ```jsx
 import { LineChart, ScatterChart, BarChart } from "@synchro-charts/react";